aashavskiy/aliksbookbot/README.md

 python bookbot.py

-Running the Bot as a Service
+Running the Bot in the Cloud

-To ensure the bot runs continuously, you can set it up as a systemd service.
-Refer to the instructions in the conversation for detailed steps.
+For deploying the bot in a cloud environment like Google Cloud Run or Heroku, ensure you set the environment variables directly in the cloud platform instead of using .env.
+Example for Google Cloud Run:

+gcloud run services update pocketbook-bot \
+    --update-env-vars API_TOKEN="your-telegram-bot-token",POCKETBOOK_EMAIL="your-pocketbook-email@pbsync.com",SMTP_SERVER="smtp.gmail.com",SMTP_PORT="587",EMAIL_ADDRESS="your-email@gmail.com",EMAIL_PASSWORD="your-app-password"

 Example Usage
 	1. Start the bot in Telegram by sending the /start command.